OpenRTMFP/Cumulus/README.md

 ### CumulusService

-CumulusService executable includes the following argument launch options, to a developement usage:
+CumulusService executable includes the following argument launch options, for developement and installation usage:

 - **registerService**,
 register the application as a service.